Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The quarterly data reveals distinct trends in revenue, property and equipment net values, and net fixed asset turnover over the observed periods.
-An analysis of these trends provides insights into operational efficiency and asset utilization.
+The analysis of the quarterly financial data reveals several notable trends in revenue, property and equipment, and asset turnover ratios over the observed periods.

 Net Fixed Asset Turnover (including Operating Lease, Right-of-Use Asset)